marfarma/user-role-editor/readme.txt

 == Changelog ==
+= 2.2.1 =
+* 09.10.2010
+* Critical bug "Fatal error: Class 'SimplePie' not found in /" is fixed.
+This is a required update as URE plugin Settings page did not opened in previose version if you have not some of other my plugins installed :).

 = 2.2 =
 * 08.10.2010
 * Technical update for WordPress 3.0 full compatibility.
 Staff deprecated since WordPress v.3.0 is excluded.
 If you use earlier WordPress versions, do not update URE plugin to v.2.2 or higher.